PoutineSyropErable/JetUML/readme.md

 ./create_mac_launcher.sh
 ```

-then to be able to just use the JetUML terminal command, you need to add ~/.local/java to the path.
+then to be able to just use the JetUML terminal command, you need to add ~/.local/java to the path permanently.
 To do so, you must modify the rc file of your shell.
+(It's executed every startup)

 Automatic way:

 ```
 ./setupEnvVar.sh
 ```

+Manual Way: Depending on your shell (bash, zsh, fish), find it's run config file
+(And you know which shell it is and where's it's config file is if it's a different one)

+here's the path to the shell rc files

 ```
 ~/.config/fish/config.fish